josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 Republicans don't believe felons deserve to vote, but they believe _their_ felon deserves to be in the White House.

+When it was time for Obama to appoint a Supreme Court Justice nine months from the end of his term, it was much too close, and the nominee was blocked.
+But then when it was time for Trump to do the same, mere weeks from his exit, of course, his pick went straight through.

-They're so pro-shifting-goalposts they even got the Supreme Court to declare that there _aren't goalposts_ for the President.
+They're so pro-shifting-goalposts they even got that same Supreme Court to declare that there _aren't goalposts_ for the President.

 That's how much they believe in "rules are for you; winning is for me."